Code-Institute-Submissions/milestone-project2-4/README.md

 [View the live project here.](https://tomfinnegan.github.io/milestone-project2/)

-This website is one of many marketing tools for tom's gym.
+This website is one of many marketing tools for Tom's Gym.
 It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential clients

   <img src="responsive.PNG" width="#"></img>

 # User Experience (UX)
- I want the website to be as easliy as possible for people to use
+ I want the website to be as easliy as possible for people to use and find all of the information they require.

  ## User stories ##
- I wanted the website to engage with people so i decided to put images of the gym so people can see what the gym looks like. there is information about our facilites and all of the classes we provide there is also a section dedicated to health benefits of going to the gym be it physical and mental health. exercise can help you it's also a great way to relive stress. there is a dedicated contact us section which people can get in touch and leave comments about there experience of Tom's Gym. the website is a great idea to give people motivation.to get fit
+ I wanted the website to engage with people so i decided to put images of the gym so people can see what the gym looks like. there is information about our facilites and all of the classes we provide there is also a section dedicated to health benefits of going to the gym be it physical and mental health exercise can help you it's also a great way to relive stress. there is a dedicated contact us section which people can get in touch and leave comments about there experience of Tom's Gym. the website is a great idea to give people motivation to get fit.

-## First Time Visitor Goals
+## First Time Visitor Goals:
    1. For the first time visitor i want people to see feeback and comments from our members
    about there experience of the staff and personal trainers.
    2. For first time vistiors i want the website to be easy to navigate.
-   3. Target people who are new to the area of exercise and afraid of going to the gym i want people to have a nice and calming experience of a gym environment
+   3. Target people who are new to the area of exercise and afraid of going to the gym i want people to have a nice and calming experience of a gym environment.

-## Returning Visitor Goals
+## Returning Visitor Goals:
-    1. As a Returning Visitor i want people to find more information about the gym, prices etc
+    1. As a Returning Visitor i want people to find more information about the gym, prices etc.
-    2. As a Returning Visitor i want people to find more about promotions and special challenges
+    2. As a Returning Visitor i want people to find more about promotions and special challenges.
-    3. As a Returning Visitor i want people to tell frends and family
+    3. As a Returning Visitor i want people to tell frends and family.

- ## Frequent User Goals
+ ## Frequent User Goals:
-    1. As a Frequent User i want people to check for seasonal challenges to get fit in time for summer or christmas
+    1. As a Frequent User i want people to check for seasonal challenges to get fit in time for summer or christmas.
-    2. As a Frequent User i want people to check the website for giveways win holidays and other stuff
+    2. As a Frequent User i want people to check the website for giveways win holidays and other stuff.
-    3. As a Frequent user i want people to rate there experience
+    3. As a Frequent user i want people to rate there experience.

 Design

-### colour Scheme
+### colour Scheme:
+     The top heading color is light grey and the different section colours are light blue.
-     There are a wide variety of colors  some are green, light grey, black, light blue, grey
+     There are a wide variety of colors  some are green, light grey, black, light blue, grey.

-### Typography
+### Typography:
-    The main font is "EXO",sans-serif.
+    The main font is "EXO",sans-serif as a fall back in case "EXO" doesn't work.
     Exo is a geometric sans serif font family.
 Its design started almost two years ago as way to discover typography in a more advanced way.
     Exo is a very complete font family, it has 9 weights both in regular and true italic versions.
 Each font comes with a lot of opentype features such as small caps, ligatures, alternates, oldstyle figures, tabular figures, fractions, and more.

 Reference For the Information about the font family used in this website  is provided by the following  view link here [https://www.1001fonts.com/exo-font.html]

-#### Imagery
+#### Imagery:
     Images are visually important to website's the main image is desgined to be appealing and catch the user's attention it's also to give people a feel for the gym

    <img src="df108841e32b5c03f5fb83c7e9edded8.jpg" width="#"></img>

-### Wireframes
+### Wireframes:

 Desktop
     [View the Wireframe here.](https://github.com/tomfinnegan/milestone-project2/blob/master/New%20Project%20(11).pdf)